-Bordering the peaks of the Caucasus to the north, the Black Sea to the west and the Caspian Sea to the east, Georgia has been a hub of exchange between the four corners of the sky for thousands of years.
-Already in ancient times, travellers crossed the Caucasus through the Darial Gorge, later the route was developed into the “Georgian Army Road".
-Trade caravans travelled through Georgia on side routes of the Silk Road, and oil pipelines have been crossing the country for a good hundred years.
+The peaks of the Caucasus to the north; the Black Sea to the west and the Caspian Sea nearby to the east: for thousands of years, Georgia has been at the crossroads of trade and activity from all points of the compass.
+Even in ancient times, travellers crossed the Caucasus by way of the Darial Gorge, a route that was later expanded into the “Georgian Military Way”.
+Trade caravans journeyed through Georgia along the side routes of the Silk Road, and in more recent times, oil pipelines have criss-crossed the country for over a hundred years.

-Georgia’s mineral resources were exploited early on.
-Some researchers count the country among the first cultures that knew how to smelt copper in prehistoric times.
-The ancient legend of the Golden Fleece recalls the extraction of gold at the edge of the Black Sea.
-The Georgian Bagratids, who ruled a short-lived kingdom in the 18th century, began the systematic promotion of mining.
-At the beginning of the 19th century, the Russian tsars incorporated it into their empire, intensified trade, imported the coveted Georgian raw silk and began mining hard coal in Tkibuli.
+Georgia’s natural resources were exploited early on.
+Some researchers identify the country as among the first pre-historic cultures to learn how to smelt copper.
+The ancient legend of the Golden Fleece recalls the history of gold mining on the Black Sea.
+Georgia’s Bagratid Dynasty, which briefly reigned over the country as kings, systematically expanded mining in the 18th century.
+The Russian Czars annexed the country to their empire at the start of the 19th century, intensified trade, imported the sought-after Georgian raw silk and began mining hard coal in Tkibuli.

-However, the temporary successes of industrialisation were bought with severe environmental damage and fatal interdependence between the Soviet republics.
-As a result, Georgia, which declared independence in 1991, has suffered dramatic shortages since the collapse of the USSR, especially in the supply of energy and raw materials.
+However, the transient successes of industrialisation came at the price of severe environmental damage and a fatal dependence on other Soviet republics.
+Consequently, Georgia, which declared independence in 1991, has suffered in particular from dramatic shortages of energy and raw materials since the collapse of the USSR.

 Georgia was a union republic of the 'Union of Soviet Socialist Republics (USSR)', which was dissoluted in 1991.

 Therefore, for completeness, also read our articles on the industrial history of the other former soviet republics